hopetambala/puente-node-cloudcode/README.md

 ![](https://img.shields.io/badge/parse_server-✓-blueviolet.svg)

 Cloud Code is easy to use because it’s built on the JavaScript SDK for parse-server.
 The only difference is that this code runs in our Parse Server rather than running on the user’s mobile device.
 When we update your Cloud Code, it becomes available to all mobile environments instantly.

 For a resource guide:
 https://docs.parseplatform.org/cloudcode/guide/

+## Build and run

+1. Install or update npm (`sudo apt install npm`, `npm install -g npm`)
+2. Clone Puente-Node-Cloudcode repo `git clone https://github.com/CyberReboot/CRviz.git`
+3. `cd puente-node-cloudcode`
+4. Run `npm install`

+### Run in Two Terminals
+After installation
+1. Open one terminal instance and do following: `sudo mongod` to start mongo instance.
+2. In another terminal to serve the application locally, run `npm start`.

+Changes made in your code will be automatically reloaded on http://localhost:4040/dashboard.

 ## Development

 This application is built with [Parse Server](https://reactjs.org) and [Back4App](https://github.com/back4app).
-Support for GraphQL will be added soon
+Support for GraphQL will be added soon.

 Here are some quick commands to get started: